dakota127/python_stuff/README.md

-Folder sub contains the three Python files (classes) Folder mosquitto_config holds files to setup a user config file for the mosquitto browser on the pi
+Folder sub contains the three Python files (classes) Folder mosquitto_config holds files to setup a user config file for the mosquitto browser on the pi Folder documentation contains a pdf for each demo explaining its workings

 Free to use, modify, and distribute with proper attribution.
 Frei für jedermann, vollständige Quellangabe vorausgesetzt.